-Unless you have a full range of natural movement, with a body free of tension and pain, you will have your own unique individual trauma imprint.
-This trauma imprint is created by the formation of physical restrictions within your body-wide web of connectives tissues as a response to inflammation, leaving a record of the stress and damage your body has experienced over the years.
+Unless you have a full range of natural movement, you will have your own individual trauma imprint.
+Created by the formation of physical restrictions within your body-wide web of connectives tissues as a response to inflammation, this trauma imprint is your record of the damage and stress your body has experienced.

 The body's inflammatory processes are complex and can initiated by many things.

-Anything that triggers inflammation will generate 'sticky' connective tissues, and, if not released through movement, these sticky tissues become 'stored trauma' and part of your trauma imprint.
+Anything that triggers inflammation will result in 'sticky' connective tissues, and, if not released through movement, these sticky tissues become 'stored trauma' and part of your individual trauma imprint.

 Your unique trauma imprint is responsible for your particular collection of pain-related symptoms.

-This is why everyone's experience of the symptoms of fibromyalgia are a bit different.
+This is why everyone's experience of the symptoms of fibromyalgia and postural pains are a bit different.

-I have only a case study of one (me!) and the body's interconnectedness is far too complicated for me to describe - subject to almost infinite variables but I believe there will be common trends and patterns depending on the location of the 'primary' restrictions on your body. - past injuries etc.
+The body's inter-connectedness is far too complicated for me to describe - subject to innumerable variables but there are common trends and patterns depending on the location of the 'primary' restrictions on your body. - past injuries etc.

 From a long list of symptoms (all with varying severity and time-scales) there are countless combinations that give you your individual group of clinical signs.